ArXiv (Summary) ArXiv: 100 Years of General Relativity, 2015

 Just an update… we are still at it, working with the numbers generated from applying base-2 notation from the Planck units to the Age of the Universe.
 Our latest chart is here: http://81018.org It is horizontally scrolled so we can more easily follow the progression of a particular Planck unit.
 The natural inflation of the numbers is sometimes counter-intuitive, but we attribute that to our learning curve and naivete.

 You have your own page within our new website!
-I’ll insert it below.
+I’ll insert a link to it below.
 Essentially it is to document our letters to you and provide key references to your work for our students and web visitors.

 I hope the page meets with your approval.
 Thank you.